jbnetapp/demosmbc/README.md

 ````

-Now you are ready to play with SMBC in real life :smile:

-To demonstrate the SAN LUN residency you could:
+Now you are ready to play with SMBC in real life To demonstrate the SAN LUN residency you could:
 - Put all Data LIF down from primary cluster1 *network interface modify -status-admin down -lif <>*
 - Failover or Reboot or destroy all cluster1 or cluster2
 - etc..
 <img src="Pictures/SystemManagerSMBC.png" alt="NetApp System Manager" width="1100" height="500">

 NetApp SMBC Documentation is available here: